 Reporting

 [1.
 Alt.
-1. States Parties shall report on the effects of authorized activities in accordance with articles 204 to 206 of the Convention.]
+1. States Parties shall report on the effects of authorized activities in accordance with the Convention.]

 [1.
 Alt.
 2. States Parties shall ensure that the [environmental impacts of the authorized activity] [the results of the monitoring required under article 39] are [periodically] reported on.]

-[1.
-Alt.
-3. [States Parties] [and] [[Existing] relevant legal instruments and frameworks and relevant global, regional or sectoral bodies] shall [periodically] report on [the environmental impacts of the authorized activity] [the results of the monitoring and review required under articles 39 and 41].].
+1. Alt.
+3. States Parties and relevant legal instruments and frameworks and relevant global, regional or sectoral bodies shall periodicallyreport onthe environmental impacts of the authorized activity..

-[2.
-Reports shall be submitted to [the clearing-house mechanism] [the Scientific and Technical [Body] [Network]] [ [existing] relevant legal instruments or frameworks or relevant global, regional and sectoral bodies and other States].]
+2. Reports shall be submitted to the Scientific and Technical Body and other States].]

-[(a) The Scientific and Technical [Body] [Network] may request independent consultants or an expert panel to undertake a further review of the reports submitted to it;]
+(a) The Scientific and Technical Body may request independent consultants or an expert panel to undertake a further review of the reports submitted to it;

-[(b) [Existing relevant] [Relevant] legal instruments and frameworks and relevant global, regional and sectoral bodies and other States may [analyse the reports and highlight cases of non-compliance, the lack of information or other shortcomings] [provide recommendations regarding] [comment on] the environmental assessment and review.]
+(b) Relevant legal instruments and frameworks and relevant global, regional and sectoral bodies and other States may analyse the reports and highlight cases of non-compliance, the lack of information or other shortcomings and provide recommendationson the environmental assessment and review.

 Switzerland